-If not cattle raider, what other career options are there?Since longer than anyone can remember cattle raids has been part of life in the communities around the Kenyan-Ugandan border.
-But as part of a larger strategy for peace in the area, the Danish Demining Group and local leaders are trying to show the youths that other career options exists.
+If not cattle raider, what other career options are there?Cattle raids have long been part of life in the communities around the Kenyan-Ugandan border, but as part of a larger strategy for peace in the area, the Danish Demining Group (DDG) and local leaders are trying to show youth that other career options exists.

 By: Sara Schlüter

 Lodwar is located in Northwestern Kenya.
-The town and surrounding areas has a population of around 150.000 people and lies in the heart of the Turkana County.
-In these parts the daily life revolves around pastoralism.
-If one asks people, whether or not they are pastoralists, they will look baffled and reply: 'Of course'.
+The town and surrounding areas have a population of around 150 000 people and lies in the heart of the Turkana County.
+Daily life there revolves around pastoralism.
+If one asks people whether or not they are pastoralists, they will look baffled and reply, "Of course".

-Livestock is an integral part of life in Turkana and the neighboring regions.
-And for as long as anyone can remember, so are cattle raids.
+Livestock are an integral part of life in Turkana and the neighboring regions, and for as long as anyone can remember, so are cattle raids.

-"It has always been that way," says Raphael Locham, who runs Danish Demining Groups (DDG) office in Lodwar.
+"It has always been that way," says Raphael Locham, who runs the DDG office in Lodwar.

 "This place used to be a battle ground," he says suddenly and points out of the window while driving from Lodwar to Lorengippi, a location in Loima subcounty bordering Pokot and Uganda, around 60 miles to the southwest.

-But in the last couple of years, DDG has implemented comprehensive work on community safety through its armed violence reduction project.
-The organization has facilitated dialogue at the local level and across the border between Kenya and Uganda strengthening relationship between security providers and local communities to build trust.
+But in the last couple of years, DDG has implemented comprehensive work on community safety through its Armed Violence Reduction (AVR) project.
+The organization has facilitated dialogue at the local level and across the border between Kenya and Uganda, building trust and strengthening the relationship between security providers and local communities.

-DDG and local authorities have joined hands to sensitize the youth on dangers of armed violence and try to show youth, that there are other career options out there than cattle raids.
+DDG and local authorities have joined hands to educate youth on the dangers of armed violence and try to show them that there are other career options out there than cattle raids.